vonovak/react-navigation-header-buttons/README.md

 1. `yarn add react-navigation-header-buttons`

-2. Wrap your root component in `OverflowMenuProvider`, as seen in [example's App.tsx](https://github.com/vonovak/react-navigation-header-buttons/tree/master/example/App.tsx)
+2. Wrap your root component in `OverflowMenuProvider`, as seen in [example's App.tsx](https://github.com/vonovak/react-navigation-header-buttons/tree/master/example/App.tsx). **IMPORTANT** `OverflowMenuProvider` must be placed so that it is a child of `NavigationContainer`, otherwise this library may not receive the correct theme from React Navigation.

+#### Note on theming

+Version 7 gets colors for Android ripple effect, text and icons from [React Navigation's theme](https://reactnavigation.org/docs/themes/), so you will not need to work with colors, with the exception of `OverflowIcon` as seen above.
+You can always override colors of text&icons (using `color` prop) or of the ripple effect on Android (using `pressColor` prop) as documented below.

 ### Usage